linusjf/RIAY/January2025.md

 "And after this our exile show unto us the blessed fruit of thy womb, Jesus.
 O clement,O loving O sweet Virgin Mary."
 Mother's know what to do, I love how Fr.
 Mike said our Lady understands us, she experiences our pain and our need and our sufferings and takes us to Jesus, as at the wedding at Cana ,when they had run out of wine, She told Jesus about the situation and when He said His time hadn't come yet She told the servants there to "do whatever He tells you".
 And Jesus did His first miracle.
 He obeyed His mamma, and so too for us she takes us to Jesus bringing us into a relationship with Him and tells us to do the same.
 Listen to Him, do what He tells you.
 Such a beautiful way of communication we are taught.
 And that's what prayer should be like.
 It should be that conversation.
 Let us ask for grace to speak and make known our requests and listen to what Jesus tells us to do...

+### AI-Generated Summary: Mary Shows Us Jesus Through Obedience

+Father Mark Mary offers a reflection centered on the concluding words of the Hail Holy Queen prayer: "show unto us the Blessed fruit of thy womb, Jesus."

+**Main Topics Discussed:**

+- The interpretation of the final petition in the Hail Holy Queen.
+- The significance of the Wedding Feast at Cana (John Chapter 2).
+- Mary's role as an intercessor who leads people to Jesus.
+- Contrasting Mary's perfect love and mercy with human struggles.
+- The importance of bringing all life experiences to Jesus.
+- The connection between prayer, listening to God, and obedience.

+**Key Takeaways:**

+- Mary "shows us Jesus" primarily by bringing us into His presence and instructing us to follow His commands, echoing her words at Cana.
+- This act of leading us to obey Jesus is the ultimate expression of Mary's maternal love, mercy, and clemency.
+- Using the Cana example, Mary notices needs, presents them to Jesus, and directs others to "do whatever he tells you," facilitating transformation and abundance.
+- Regardless of whether life is joyful or difficult, Mary's guidance remains the same: go to Jesus.
+- The core practice encouraged is to tell Jesus about everything, listen attentively for His response, and then act according to His will.

+**Notable Quote/Insight:**

+- The central insight revolves around Mary's instruction at Cana: "Do whatever he tells you."
+This is presented not just as historical advice, but as Mary's ongoing counsel to believers and the very way she reveals Jesus to us.

+The reflection highlights how Mary responds to human need with compassion, bringing difficulties to Jesus and guiding others towards His transformative power.
+It encourages believers to approach Jesus with all aspects of their lives, following Mary's example of trust and direction towards obedience.
+The session included the recitation of the Our Father, Hail Mary (x3), Glory Be, and Hail Holy Queen, concluding with a blessing.
+The reflection series is set to continue with an examination of the Apostles Creed.

 ## January 22,2025

 ### Lead Souls to Heaven